Hsinghsudwal/ml-cirrhosis-project/README.md

 1. Save the working jupyter notebook to `src` directory once completed.
 2. Convert jupyter notebook to script by

-   `jupyter nbconvert --to script experiment.ipynb`
+   `jupyter nbconvert --to script notebook.ipynb`

 3. You can run python scripts within the pipenv virtual environment.
-For example, if you have a script named `script.py`, you can run it with:
+For example, if you have a script named `train.py`, you can run it with:

-   `python src/script.py` or `python script.py` based on working directory.
+   `python src/train.py` or `python train.py` based on working directory.
    This script will output the model to save and use in deployment

 ## Deployment